Courses

 Simplicity is the name of the game here, as Webroot WiFi Security makes it a breeze to set VPN options, such as protocols, BrightCloud Threat Intelligence, notifications, a kill switch or web filtering.
 There is nothing to grapple with here.
 In fact, if you’re just getting started with VPNs, the straightforward configuration is music to your ears.

 However, if you’re a seasoned user, the lack of advanced options clips your wings, giving you limited control over the VPN configuration.
-For complete control over VPN configuration, you’re better off using other VPN providers, such as NordVPN or ExpressVPN.
+For complete control over VPN configuration, you’re better off using other VPN providers, such as NordVPN or Surfshark.

 Speed